Covid 19 coronavirus: Christchurch care home expected to be named as the city's first cluster

 Christchurch compost company Living Earth had eight Covid-19 cases confirmed by the Ministry of Health last week.
 It was deemed as a cluster at the time, but as of April 1, the ministry is classifying clusters as having more than 10 cases.

-The total number of Covid-19 cases in New Zealand yesterday ticked over 1000 people to 1039.
+The total number of Covid-19 cases in New Zealand yesterday ticked above 1000 people to 1039.

 Only information about "significant" clusters of 10 or more people is being published on the Ministry of Health website, with 12 such clusters across the country.